Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 The only way to protect yourself against 'item not received' claims is to get proof of delivery.
 To qualify for eBay's seller protection, you must use a service that comes with "online trackable proof of delivery".
 For items valued over £150, eBay also requires signature confirmation.

 If it's fetching more dosh there, just go to the local eBay site, sign in, and start your listing as usual.
 To get you started, the other main eBay sites are in Australia, Canada, France, Germany, Spain and the USA.
-There's a full list at the bottom of eBay's homepage.
+There's more on eBay's international selling page.

 Smash eBay seller fees